 General

 The physical layer is responsible for the transfer of a bit-stream from an originator, out on to the data link.
-The performance requirements for the physical layer are summarized in Tables 22, 23 and 24.
+The performance requirements for the physical layer are summarized in Table 23, Table 24 and Table 25.

 The low setting and the high setting for each parameter is independent of the other parameters.